dparlevliet/awesome-analytics/README.md

 A curated list of awesome app analytical/metric tools and other related awesome resources.
-Inspired by [awesome-bigdata](https://github.com/onurakpolat/awesome-bigdata) and [awesome-sysadmin](https://github.com/n1trux/awesome-sysadmin) this was originall forked from [awesome-analytics](https://github.com/onurakpolat/awesome-analytics).
+Inspired by [awesome-bigdata](https://github.com/onurakpolat/awesome-bigdata) and [awesome-sysadmin](https://github.com/n1trux/awesome-sysadmin) this was originally forked from [awesome-analytics](https://github.com/onurakpolat/awesome-analytics).

 This repository has a focus toward open-source, but I will also happily take submissions for hosted solutions aswell.